‘General Hospital’ Spoilers: Griffin Warns Anna, Sonny To Have A Columbian Lover, Valentin Is Nathan’s Father?

 Nathan’s Paternity

 General Hospital spoilers hint more details on what is going to happen to Nathan (Ryan Paevey) while Maxie is away.
-Kirsten Storms is currently on leave from General Hospital but Nathan is in town.
-There were speculations that the actress is going to be gone longer than expected.
+Kirsten Storms is currently on leave from General Hospital, but Nathan is in town.
+There was speculation that the actress is going to be gone longer than expected.
 As of date, however, there is no confirmation if these rumors are true.
 Storms’ character, Maxie, is currently working in Portland after being fired from her job.
 This means Nathan is all by himself.

 The latest spoilers reveal Nathan would soon learn who his father is.
 General Hospital spoilers tease Nathan would soon be investigating a new case.
-In the course of his sleuthing, he would find out what Dr. Liesl Obrecht (Kathleen Gati) has been keeping from him.
+In the course of his sleuthing, he will find out what Dr. Liesl Obrecht (Kathleen Gati) has been keeping from him.
 As noted by Celeb Dirty Laundry, there is a greater likelihood that Nathan’s father is a Port Charles resident.

 For a long time, there have been speculations that Nathan is Valentin’s child.
 Dr. Obrecht had no idea what Valentin looks like now, hence her lack of reaction during the wedding.
-With just a few weeks before the May sweeps, General Hospital spoilers are heating up and it seems that Nathan is in for a big surprise.
+With just a few weeks before the May sweeps, General Hospital spoilers are heating up, and it seems that Nathan is in for a big surprise.

 "Before I tell you anything, I have to swear you to secrecy." … Tracy must have a case of the Mondays; Port Charles is no Las Vegas. #GH pic.twitter.com/B1zzYBfpF2